 Sean M. Tepe represents clients across a broad spectrum of industries in civil antitrust litigations, complex class actions and criminal antitrust investigations.
 He also advises clients on a range of competition issues, with a focus on issues at the intersection of antitrust and intellectual property.
 Mr. Tepe has represented clients in a variety of industries, including automotive, chemical, mining, pharmaceutical, securities, technology and transportation.

 Notable representations include:

-leading industrial companies in criminal investigations before federal and state grand juries for alleged bid-rigging and price-fixing.
+Mr. Tepe also has represented leading industrial companies in criminal investigations before federal and state grand juries for alleged bid-rigging and price-fixing.

 In addition, Mr. Tepe advises clients on the antitrust implications of patent licensing, assertion and joint ventures.
 He has co-authored articles commenting on such developments, including articles nominated for the Institute of Competition Law’s 2014 Antitrust Writing Awards, where one of the articles, “Thoughts on Google’s FTC Settlement,” won Best Business Dominance Article.

 Mr. Tepe has devoted time to pro bono work in support of the rights of workers, including victims of labor trafficking and theft of wages.